Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 Eventually I learned my lesson, and not only kept an extra set at work, but at home as well.
 Considering how fragile they are, I didn’t want to rely on only one pair to pump successfully.

-9. If you’re pumping, introduce the bottle before going to work
+9. Introduce a bottle of pumped milk before going to work

 If you plan to pump while you’re at work, introduce the bottle early enough before your planned return date.
 Yes, your baby should have had enough time to nurse and latch, but you also don’t want to introduce the bottle the day you return to work.